 Chrome is a notorious power drain and memory hog.
 If you have a MacBook Air with the base 8GB of memory, your Mac is probably suffering from using Chrome.
 The more memory Chrome takes up, the less that’s available for everything else on your computer.

 If one app is taking up too much memory, other apps get pushed out, and that can significantly slow down your Mac.
-And it’s actually not just the Chrome app — apps like Spotify, Discord and Slack are built on Chrome technology, too.
-(We have a post about how you can switch those to Safari web apps if you’re running macOS Sonoma.)
+And it’s actually not just the Chrome app itself — apps like Spotify, Discord and Slack are built on Chrome technology, too.
+(We put together a post on how you can switch those to Safari web apps if you’re running macOS Sonoma or later.)

 Because Apple makes the browser and the computer, and now even the processor, they’re all designed to work better together.
 The Safari team also sticks to a strict rule that any and all new features can only make the browser run faster, never slower.
 After 20 years of incremental improvements, Apple’s internal testing shows Safari loads pages up to 50% faster than Chrome.